IST356M001SP25/project-gladiatorfeb/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+## What I Learned
+This project helped me understand how to build a complete data pipeline from scratch.
+I learned how to:
+- Interact with APIs using `requests`
+- Store data locally and organize it for a larger project
+- Transform and clean data using `pandas`
+- Build interactive visualizations with `plotly`
+- Create a user-friendly dashboard with `streamlit`
+- Write modular code and simple unit tests

+## Challenges

+The biggest challenge I faced was getting the API to work properly.
+I initially used the TMDb API but ran into issues with the API key configuration.
+I switched to the OMDb API, which worked better, but still had trouble getting the script to run due to key setup errors.

+Another challenge was managing file paths and making sure data moved smoothly between scripts.
+Sometimes the CSVs wouldn't generate or would be in the wrong location, causing later steps to break.

+## What I Would Improve

+If I had more time, I would:
+- Add error handling and fallback methods when API calls fail
+- Include more visualizations like genre counts or rating histograms
+- Let users search for their own movie titles in the dashboard
+- Deploy the Streamlit app so it could be accessed online

+## Final Thoughts

+Even though my project had some technical issues during runtime, I completed every major step with intention.
+I learned a lot about data pipelines and how to build something end-to-end.
+I feel more confident in using APIs, writing modular Python code, and building dashboards.